GitSkilled/About-GitSkilled/communities.md

-## GitHub All In Alumni Program 🎓
+## GitSkilled Collective 🎓

 ### Our community is all about collaboration, sharing knowledge, and fueling each other’s passion for development.

-Completing the [GitHub Foundations Learning Path](https://learn.microsoft.com/en-us/collections/w1nebonx2g64nw) gives you access to the **GitHub All In Community Developer Pack**.
+Completing the [GitHub Foundations Learning Path](https://learn.microsoft.com/en-us/collections/w1nebonx2g64nw) gives you access to the **GitSkilled Developer Pack**.
 Dive in, level up your skills, and connect with a global network of innovators ready to make an impact in the exciting world of open source!

-### The GitHub All In Community Developer Pack Includes:
+### The GitSkilled Developer Pack Includes:

 **1. Free voucher for our GitHub Fundamentals Certification Exam:**  Getting GitHub certified is a resounding endorsement that validates your skills, credibility, trust, and knowledge of the technologies and developer tools that are used by more than 100 million developers worldwide.